 IBM Cloud Docs

-You can stack deployable architectures together in a project to create a robust end-to-end solution architecture.
-You don't need to code Terraform to connect the member deployable architectures within the stack.
-As you configure input values in a member deployable architecture, you can reference inputs or outputs from another member to link the deployable architectures together.
-After you deploy the deployable architectures in your stack, you can add the stack to a private catalog to easily share it with others in your organization.
+You can stack deployable architectures together in a project to create a more complex end-to-end solution architecture.
+You don't need to code Terraform to connect the deployable architectures together.
+As you configure input values in a deployable architecture, you can reference inputs or outputs from another architecture to link them together.
+After you deploy the stacked architectures, you can add them to a private catalog as a deployable architecture to easily share your end-to-end solution with others in your organization.

 This is an experimental feature that is available for evaluation and testing purposes and might change without notice.